miayam/miayam.github.io/_posts/2017-05-29-day3-javascript-challenge.md

   <em>Stop smiling because I love you!</em>
 </div>

-Well, I can only change the image background and comment on code that's really important to me.
+Well, I can only change the image and comment on code that's really important to me.
 Here's the [demo](/demo_day3){:target="_blank"}.

 One great thing about CSS variable is when you change the variable,